haskell-suite/haskell-names/README.md

 * [ghc-prim](https://github.com/haskell-suite/ghc-prim)
 * [base](https://github.com/haskell-suite/base)

-Note that Cabal's new dependency solver won't let you to install `ghc-prim` or `base` easily.
+Note that Cabal's new dependency solver won't let you install `ghc-prim` or `base` easily.
 There are two ways to work around this:

 1. Use the old solver: